The Scarlet Empress

 The Scarlet Empress is a 1934 American historical drama film starring Marlene Dietrich and John Lodge about the life of Catherine the Great.
 It was directed and produced by Josef von Sternberg from a screenplay by Eleanor McGeary, loosely based on the diary of Catherine arranged by Manuel Komroff.
+The film stars Dietrich as Catherine, supported by Lodge, Sam Jaffe, Louise Dresser, and C. Aubrey Smith.
+Dietrich's daughter Maria Riva plays Catherine as a child.

 Even though substantial historical liberties are taken, the film is viewed positively by modern critics.
 The Scarlet Empress is particularly notable for its attentive lighting and the expressionist art design that von Sternberg created for the Russian palace.

-The film stars Dietrich as Catherine, supported by Lodge, Sam Jaffe, Louise Dresser, and C. Aubrey Smith.
-Dietrich's daughter Maria Riva plays Catherine as a child.

 Plot

 Princess Sophia Frederica is the daughter of a minor East Prussian prince.
 Count Alexei brings her to Russia at the behest of Empress Elizabeth to marry her nephew Grand Duke Peter.
 Elizabeth renames her Catherine and demands that the new bride produce a male heir to the throne, which is impossible because Peter never comes near her after their wedding night.
 He spends all of his time with his mistress, his toy soldiers or his real soldiers.
 Alexei pursues Catherine without success.
 At dinner, he tries to pass a note to Catherine asking her to meet him later, but Elizabeth intercepts it.

 That night, Elizabeth sends Catherine down a secret stairway to open the door for a lover, warning her to not let him see her.
 Catherine sees that the man is Alexei and, shaken and angry, hurls a miniature that he had given her out the window.
 She enters the garden to retrieve it and is stopped by Lieutenant Dmitri, who is on guard duty for the first time.
 When Catherine mentions who she is, he initially does not believe her and begins to flirt with her.
 The two eventually have sex.
 Months later, all of Russia, with the exception of Peter, celebrates as Catherine gives birth to a son.
 Elizabeth takes charge of the boy's care and sends Catherine a necklace.

 Elizabeth is in failing health.
 Peter plans to remove Catherine from court, perhaps by killing her.
 However, Catherine has become self-assured and cynical.
 She has devoted herself to learning how things work in Russia and is unwilling to be preempted.
 The archimandrite is worried by the thought of Peter on the throne and offers Catherine his help, but she demurs, saying that she has "weapons that are far more powerful than any political machine" he can mobilize.
-Although the nation has been commanded to be in deep prayer for the dying Elizabeth, Catherine plays blind man's bluff with her ladies in waiting and lavishes kisses on the assembled soldiers when the bells toll for Elizabeth's passing.
-Peter taunts Elizabeth's corpse as she lies in state, saying that it is now his turn to rule.
+Although the nation has been commanded to be in deep prayer for the dying Elizabeth, Catherine plays blind man's bluff with her ladies in waiting and lavishes kisses on the assembled soldiers.
+As the bells toll for Elizabeth's passing, Peter taunts Elizabeth's corpse as she lies in state, saying that it is now his turn to rule.